rhit-lahmanjh/Sky_Guardian/README.md

 <summary><b>OpenCV window for Flet</b></summary>
 <br>
 The code from <a href="https://www.youtube.com/watch?v=58aPh8rKKsk">Azu Technology</a> that creates a modern GUI for an OpenCV window was modified to display the OpenCV Tello video stream through the GUI.
-This repository is one of few, if not the only, that allows the Tello stremaing window to be viewed through Flet.<br><br>
+This repository is one of few, if not the only, that allows the Tello streaming window to be viewed through Flet.<br><br>
 </details>

 <details>